-Following an open call, to which 56 applicants from twenty countries responded, we invited eight young architectural thinkers to join us in Montréal for an intense week of research, interviews, discussion, and analysis.
+Following an open call, to which fifty-six applicants from twenty countries responded, we invited eight architectural thinkers to gather online for three weeks of intense research, interviews, discussion, and provocation.
+Together, they will produce a simple field guide to sabotaging architectural awards.
 The selected participants are: Anna Hentschel (Berlin, Germany), Emilienne Fernande Bodo (Munich, Germany), Shayari de Silva (Colombo, Sri Lanka), Francisco Moura Veiga (Basel, Switzerland), Tomà Berlanda (Cape Town, South Africa), Monica Hutton (Toronto, Canada), Ioana Lupascu (Rotterdam, The Netherlands), and Stephen Parnell (Newcastle, UK).

 How to is a series of intense annual residencies that bring small teams together at CCA to produce a new tool—which can be physical, digital, or somewhere in between—and rapidly begin to address a specific opportunity or need.
 For the 2018 workshop, please visit How to: not make an architecture magazine, and How to: disturb the public for the 2019 workshop.

 You can search for everything here—our exhibitions and events, our archives, the library and bookstore, the articles we publish.
 If you have any questions, please email us at firstname.lastname@example.org.

 Thank you for signing up.
 You'll begin to receive emails from us shortly.